 We further propose significant pruning of the PTC list that the LAT team uses to generate the emailings leading to sign-in on the author lists for PTC papers.
 The GBT, Arecibo, and Xray efforts that were so important in 2009 are essentially over.
 Studies of specific pulsars not in the list we propose here should be organized outside of the PTC.
-The updated author list would favor the people at the key radiotelescopes who actively participate in the observations and data reduction.
+The updated author list will favor the people at the key radiotelescopes who actively participate in the observations and data reduction.
+Perhaps we'll end up writing that list of names down in this space at some later time?
+Or not?